surajsharma286/java-design-principles/design-patterns/README.md

 * It is extremely crucial for Logging.

 #### Code Demonstration
-* com.suraj.singleton package contains 2 implementation of Singleton pattern.
+* com.suraj.creational.singleton package contains 2 implementation of Singleton pattern.
 * DatabaseConnector class leverage Private Constructor with static getInstance method.
 GetInstance method has Synchronized block that blocks multiple Threads to create multiple instances.
 * DatabaseConnector class is not 100 % safe as multiple instance can be created through "Reflection Attack".
 Also, the Synchronized blocks are slower.
 * Database class leverage Enum to create Singleton object of Database class.